• Lower Price

 There are currently no items in your shopping cart.

-Shaving bumps: how to avoid bumps after shaving
+Shaving bumps: How to avoid bumps after shaving

 Reading time: 5 mins

-Sometimes we wish our lives could be like a TV advert on repeat: beautiful people driving expensive cars, holidaying in luxury hotels, and succeeding at everything they do.
+SSometimes we wish our lives could be like a TV advert on repeat: beautiful people driving expensive cars, holidaying in luxury hotels, and succeeding at everything they do.
 In that sort of world, no one would get pimples after a shave.

 How and why do you get those red bumps after shaving?

 But excessive sebum, an oily, waxy substance found in combination or oily skin, can also lead to these red bumps after shaving.
 Sebum can clog up pores and make them more prone to inflammation.
-That’s why shaving pimples appear on the face and everywhere else you shave.
+For those of you with full beards, you may experience clogged-up pores more often, which is why beard care is so important for you to add to your daily routine and should not be neglected.

 Close-up of a man with shaving foam on his face using a white, blue and grey electric shaver.